Menu

 If you run into any trouble, dial 911 to call the police.
 During the call, do your best to stay calm and provide as much relevant information as possible: give your name and current location and describe your emergency.

-Natural disaster preparedness in the USA
+Natural disaster preparedness in the US

-For expatriates in the United States, being prepared for natural disasters is essential due to the country's diverse range of potential emergencies.
+For expats in the United States, being prepared for natural disasters is essential due to the country's diverse range of potential emergencies.
 Common types of natural disasters include hurricanes, tornadoes, earthquakes, wildfires, and winter storms.
 Understanding the specific risks in your region and being aware of evacuation routes and emergency shelters can save lives.
 Assemble a disaster supply kit with essentials like water, non-perishable food, medications, and important documents.
 Stay informed by monitoring local news and weather updates, and sign up for emergency alerts provided by local authorities.
 Establish a family communication plan, ensuring everyone knows how to contact each other during an emergency.

 The government uses warning systems to communicate about natural disasters and emergencies to citizens.
 These include:

 • Wireless Emergency Alerts (WEA): WEA is a nationwide system that delivers short emergency messages to mobile phones.
 These alerts include critical information about severe weather, natural disasters, AMBER alerts for missing children, and presidential notifications.
-WEA messages are sent based on the location of the mobile device, ensuring that people receive alerts relevant to their current area;
+WEA messages are sent based on the location of the mobile device, ensuring that people receive alerts relevant to their current area.

 • Emergency Alert System (EAS): EAS is a comprehensive public warning system that broadcasts emergency messages via television, radio, and cable.
 It's designed to provide timely information during emergencies, including severe weather events, natural disasters, and other critical situations.
-EAS alerts are broadcast on a national, state, and local level;
+EAS alerts are broadcast on a national, state, and local level.

 • NOAA Weather Radio: The NOAA Weather Radio provides continuous weather information directly from the nearest National Weather Service (NWS) office.
 It broadcasts alerts for severe weather events such as hurricanes, tornadoes, and winter storms.
 NOAA Weather Radio is a reliable source of weather updates and emergency information, particularly in areas prone to weather-related hazards.

-Driving safety in the United States
+Driving safety in the US

 Driving in the United States is unavoidable unless you live in a city like New York.
 The distances are large, and relying on public transportation for everyday commutes can be a losing game.
 Thus, one of the first things you must do after settling in the US is to get familiar with the traffic rules and regulations.